hamzah-hayat/ChickenTechShop/README.md

 Also Special thanks to the template provided here [Starsector Mod Template by jaghaimo](https://github.com/jaghaimo/starsector-mod)
 The LICENSE_TEMPLATE.MD is for everything provided by said Template (Inital Commit - a417e4043ea1d1e01e76453c43254cd3dbb2b86e)
+While LICENSE.MD is for my work (Everything After)
+The assets\graphics\portraits\chicken.png icon is not included under any of the above licenses (its my personal icon).
+Please do not take/use it.
+It is currently a placeholder for Chickens actual portrait art (in progress).
-While LICENSE.MD is for my work (Everything After) Feel free to use whatever you see here if you find it useful
+Feel free to use whatever you see here if you find it useful

 ## Template README